Marti Kheel

-Marti Kheel (August 25, 1948 – November 19, 2011) was a vegan ecofeminist activist scholar credited with founding Feminists for Animal Rights (FAR) in California in 1982.
+Marti Kheel (August 25, 1948 – November 19, 2011) was an American vegan ecofeminist activist scholar credited with founding Feminists for Animal Rights (FAR) in California in 1982.
 She authored several books in deep ecology and ecofeminism, including Nature Ethics: An Ecofeminist Perspective and several widely cited articles in college courses and related scholarship, such as "The Liberation of Nature: A Circular Affair", "From Heroic to Holistic Ethics: The Ecofeminist Challenge", and "From Healing Herbs to Deadly Drugs: Western Medicine's War Against the Natural World".
 She was a long-time vegan in diet, lifestyle, and philosophical commitments, working out her understanding of its implications in every area of our human relationships with nature and its constituents, and she found a wide audience for those deep reflections.
 Reportedly, she had pursued a raw vegan diet later in her life.
 Her pioneering scholarship in ecofeminist ethics is foundational for continuing work in these fields.